hexadecimason/DB_Parser/README.md

-## Rebuilding Core Database

-### Database Parsing Pipeline
+# ***Rebuilding Core Database***

+## ***Database Parsing Pipeline***

 In order to create a database of OPIC well data that is useful in the scope of other projects and easier to work with internally, the data must be cleaned, then restructured and added to a PosgreSQL database.

 We do this using two Python script procedures.
-The file 'DB_clean.py' takes in a master file and produces two output files.
-One is a cleaned CSV (cleaned.csv) where wells have known APIs and box counts.
-One is a cleaned CSV where wells have known APIs box box-level information is missing (nullboxes.csv).
+The file **DB_clean.py** takes in a master file and produces two output files.
+One is a cleaned CSV (*cleaned.csv*) where wells have known APIs and box counts.
+One is a cleaned CSV where wells have known APIs box box-level information is missing (*nullboxes.csv*).
 An analysis of these wells indicates that the vast majority (99.6% of 1263 files total) of entries are for boxes of chips.
-These wells will be stored in a separate Postgres table without box-level information.
+These files will be parsed together to form one psotgres table.

+The file **DB_parse.py** uses the *psycopg2* library to create, structure, and fill a new Postgres database.
+It features the option to either include or exclude *nullboxes.csv*.
+Boxes from *nullboxes.csv* will appear along side the other numbered boxes, but will have "None" in place of a number.

+**DB_cli.py** is a test file for getting output from the created database.
+It is  designed to be used from the command line.

 In summary:

-DB_clean.py produces cleaned CSV files
+*DB_clean.py* produces cleaned CSV files

-DB_parse.py produces a Postgres databse
+*DB_parse.py* produces a Postgres table

-API_analyze.py produces a shorthand analysis of the original master CSV file DB_pull.py is a test file for getting output from the created database.
-It is designed to be used from the command line.
+*API_analyze.py* produces a shorthand analysis of the original master CSV file

-#### API_analyze
+### ***API_analyze***

 The output produced by the shorthand analysis is as follows: